Masters in Community Psychology Programs

-Community counseling and psychology master's degree students learn how to work to resolve social or psychological issues that are widespread within communities over time or after traumatic events.
-They often work directly with individuals, small groups and neighborhoods, or the community at large.
+Masters in Community Psychology students learn how to work to resolve social or psychological issues that are widespread within communities over time or after traumatic events.
+After attending a Masters in Community Psychology, they often work directly with individuals, small groups and neighborhoods, or the community at large.

 Together with the communities they serve, community counselors address issues such as poverty, crime, or substance abuse; they might also work to resolve issues resulting from disasters and other traumatic events that occur within that community.
 In short, community counselors provide support by way of guidance, therapy, and counseling to help community members resolve community issues.

 Community Counseling and Community Psychology Masters Programs Curriculum

 Some community counselors begin their careers by earning a master’s degree in community counseling and then pursuing a Ph.D. in the same subject.
 The curricula of master’s programs in community counseling or psychology are generally comprised of core and elective courses that allow students to specialize in particular areas of counseling.
 After they have completed their core and elective coursework, community counseling students typically take a comprehensive examination and, depending on the program, complete a thesis or dissertation.
 Some programs also require students to spend at least one semester working as a research assistant to a professor in the field and community counseling graduate students are usually required to complete a professional practicum or internship.

 Common Courses in a Masters in Community Psychology